 How college students can get emergency financial aid

-The coronavirus pandemic has made life more difficult for many who are pursuing higher education, especially those who were already struggling to juggle studies with bills and other expenses.
+The cost of higher education is no small sum, especially for those who are already struggling to juggle studies with bills and other expenses.
 If you’re a college student who’s in a tough financial spot, there are resources available.
-Below are four types of emergency financial aid available to college students, along with relief options for student loan borrowers.

 Types of emergency financial aid

 There are several types of emergency financial aid for college students.
-Each option may have different application requirements.
-Some options may have quicker funding timelines than others.
-Consider each of these options in your search for emergency aid.
+Each option may have different application requirements, and some may have quicker funding timelines than others.
+Consider each of these options in your search for emergency cash assistance for college students.

 Emergency student loans

-In addition to grants, some schools may provide emergency loans to students with pressing financial needs.
-Just keep in mind that, unlike grants, you must repay emergency loans at some point in the future.
-So even if you qualify, it’s important to make sure that you understand the loan terms and feel confident that you’ll be able to repay the debt once payments become due.
+Some schools may provide emergency loans to students with pressing financial needs.
+Just keep in mind you must repay them.
+So, even if you qualify, it’s important to make sure that you understand the loan terms and are able to repay the debt once payments become due.

-Timeline: Varies from school to school.
+Timeline: Varies by school.
 Talk to your financial aid office to find out your options and their timelines.

 How to apply: Visit your school’s financial aid office to discover if you have any additional options for student loans — emergency or otherwise.